Monitoring places of detention

 - OPCAT inspections and visits during COVID-19 pandemic – update and Statement of Principles

-- Criteria for OPCAT COVID-19 Inspections - pamphlet
+- Expectations for OPCAT COVID-19 Inspections - pamphlet

 - COVID-19: Measures needed to protect people deprived of liberty, UN torture prevention body says – United Nations Office of the High Commissioner for Human Rights